cjbassi/gotop/README.md

 ## Colorschemes

-A different Colorscheme can be set with the `-c` startup flag followed its name, all of which can be found in the `colorschemes` folder.
+A different Colorscheme can be set with the `-c` flag followed its name.
+You can find them in the `colorschemes` folder.
 Feel free to add a new one.
-You can use 256 colors for them, including bold, underline, and reverse.
+You can use 256 colors, bold, underline, and reverse.
 More info [here](https://godoc.org/github.com/nsf/termbox-go#Attribute) and [here](https://godoc.org/github.com/nsf/termbox-go#OutputMode) under 'Output256'.

 ## TODO